danymukesha/genetic.algo.optimizeR/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 [![Codecov test
 coverage](https://codecov.io/gh/danymukesha/genetic.algo.optimizeR/branch/main/graph/badge.svg)](https://app.codecov.io/gh/danymukesha/genetic.algo.optimizeR?branch=main)

 <!-- badges: end -->

+Genetic algorithms (GAs) are metaheuristic optimization techniques inspired by the principles of natural selection and evolution.
+They operate on a population of potential solutions, applying genetic operators such as selection, crossover, and mutation to evolve better solutions over successive generations.

+GAs are particularly useful for optimizing complex, non-linear functions with multiple local optima, where traditional gradient-based methods may fail.

+We come out with a simple example to explore how these components work together in our quadratic function optimization problem using `genetic.algo.optimizeR` package.

-The goal of `genetic.algo.optimizeR` is to optimize the function
-$f(x) = x^2 - 4x + 4$ using a genetic algorithm.
-The function represents
+The goal is to optimize the function $f(x) = x^2 - 4x + 4$ using a
-a simple quadratic equation, and the goal is to find the value of $x$ that minimizes the function.
+genetic algorithm.
+The function represents a simple quadratic equation, and the goal is to find the value of $x$ that minimizes the function.

 Here’s a breakdown of the aim and the results: